embermap/emberconf-2020-domain-modeling/README.md

 [ E: Create activity ]

 Try deleting a user!
+What happens to the associated messages and activites?

+## Exercise 5: Has many association

+The other association type is a Has Many.

+Let's go back to just having users and messages that are unassociated.

+Instead of associating the user with the message, we can associate the messages with the user.

+[ Add user.messages hasMany association ]

+## Exercise 6: One to many association

+So far we've seen one-way relationships.
+Mirage (and most backend systems) support two-way relationships, or relationships that have an _inverse_.

+Let's make user and messages a one-to-many relationship.

+[ Add user.messages and message.users ]

+Notice how Mirage keeps the fks in sync, regardless of which side you edit.

-## Exercise 5: Fetching a graph, server-side driven
+## Exercise 7: Fetching a graph, server driven

-Now, we have our data modeled in our database.
+Alright - now that we have our data modeled in our database, it's time to fetch it.
 But how can our client best fetch it?

+Let's say we're building Slack and we want to display a list of messages.
+Need to show the message and author for each message.

 [ Fetch /messages.
 Fetch /users. ]